 Michael Liebreich is Founder and Chairman of the Advisory Board of Bloomberg New Energy Finance, a research company which he founded in 2004 and sold to Bloomberg LP in 2009.
 He serves on various international bodies such as the Global Agenda Councils of the World Economic Forum and the UN Secretary-General's High-Level Group on Sustainable Energy for All.

 He has an MA in engineering from Cambridge, an MBA from Harvard Business School, where he was a Harkness Fellow, and is a Visiting Professor at Imperial College.
 He is Chairman of St Mark's Hospital Foundation and in 1992 was a member of the British Olympic Ski Team.

 Dr Alice Maynard CBE is a Director of Future Inclusion Limited.
-She is a member of the Committee on Fuel Poverty; a non-executive director of HMRC; Chair of NICE Guideline Committee on Improving Adult Social Care Users' Experience; a Member of the Grant Thornton Vibrant Economy Commission and the current Chair of TfL's Independent Disability Advisory Group.
+She is a member of the Committee on Fuel Poverty; a non-executive director of HMRC; and a Member of the Grant Thornton Vibrant Economy Commission.
+Alice was the Chair of the NICE Guideline Committee, which published guidance on Improving Adult Social Care Users' Experience and was the Chair of TfL's Independent Disability Advisory Group from 2009-2016.

 Alice is a Fellow of the Institute of Directors and a Fellow of the RSA.

 Anne McMeel is a Member of the Chartered Institute of Public Finance and Accountancy.
 She has held posts at the former Greater London Council, Inner London Education Authority and the London Borough of Enfield before becoming the Director of Finance at the London Borough of Sutton.
 In 2001 she joined the newly created GLA as its first Director of Finance and Performance before moving to the MPS in 2007 as its Director of Resources until 2012.